OnlineCounselling/Xero-Accounting-API-Classes/README.md

 # Xero-Accounting-API-Classes
 These are java classes that are used with the xero.com accounting api.
-We've used them in our online counselling software to communicate with Xero.
+We've used them in our <a href="https://onlinecounselling.io">online counselling</a> software to communicate with Xero.

+Add the classes to your prpject and update the package name for your projects.